Hiimus/arca_bookstore/README.md

 ## Images
-Most of the images used on this website is product images.
+Most of the images used on this website are product images.

 - All the book images have been downloaded as a dataset from [Kaggle](https://www.kaggle.com/lukaanicin/book-covers-dataset).
 This dataset provides 33 book categories and each contains close to 1k images.
 I have just picked a few categories, and some of the images from them.

 Note: Regarding the product images for arts & crafts and games, I struggled to find good images from royalty free sites, so I found them on other web stores.
 These will be mentioned in the acknowledgments and on the top of this readme.
-Since this project is only for educational purposes, I think mentioning this as a disclaimer and acknowledging them is okay. that those I could not find on royalty free sites, so those are downloaded from [The Works](https://www.theworks.co.uk/).
+Since this project is only for educational purposes, I think mentioning this as a disclaimer and acknowledging them is okay. that Those I could not find on royalty free sites, so those are downloaded from [The Works](https://www.theworks.co.uk/).

 - All product images for the arts & crafts, and games pages are from [The Works](https://www.theworks.co.uk/).